joolstorrentecalo/gitlab-foss/doc/user/project/repository/code_suggestions/repository_xray.md

 stage: Create
 group: Code Creation
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Repository X-Ray gives Code Suggestions more insight into your project's codebase and dependencies."
 ---

 # Repository X-Ray

 DETAILS:
-**Tier:** Premium with GitLab Duo Pro or Ultimate with [GitLab Duo Pro or Enterprise](../../../../subscriptions/subscription-add-ons.md)
+**Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/12060) in GitLab 16.7.

 Repository X-Ray enhances [GitLab Duo Code Suggestions](index.md) by providing additional context to improve the accuracy and relevance of code recommendations.

-Repository X-Ray gives the code assistant more insight into the project's codebase and dependencies to generate better suggestions.
+Repository X-Ray gives the code assistant more insight into the project's codebase and dependencies to generate better code suggestions.
 It does this by analyzing key project configuration files such as `Gemfile.lock`, `package.json`, and `go.mod` to build additional context.

 By understanding the frameworks, libraries and other dependencies in use, Repository X-Ray helps the code assistant tailor suggestions to match the coding patterns, styles and technologies used in the project.
 This results in code recommendations that integrate more seamlessly and follow best practices for that stack.